 Lodging: room check-out is at 11:00 a.m. and check-out of lodge is 11:30 a.m.
 Camping/Tent City: check-out is at 11:30 a.m.

 Only family reunions get lunch on the last day of their stay.

 Why are we only at the Ranch for two 24-hour periods for a 2½ day stay?

 The half day is your travel time to and from the Ranch.

 We have a girls camp coming.
 Where will our male leaders stay?

-We have a two room Guesthouse that sleeps four in each room.
+We have a two room Guesthouse that sleeps four on one side and six on the other.
 They may stay there or they are welcome to bring a tent and camp in our camping area.